In this guide, we’ll be discussing the difference between a headshot photo and a portrait.

 Final Remarks

-We hope you enjoyed this guide on the differences between a portrait and a headshot.
+We hope you enjoyed this guide on distinguishing between a portrait and a headshot.

 This guide is a part of our Headshot Photography Tips Hub, so be sure to check that out to further explore headshot photography tips and insights.